-The configurations in 8 and 12-channel mode make use of the secondary channel of the codec module on the V3X board as an independent record channel.
+The configurations in XRec or ChannelMax mode make use of the secondary channel of the codec module on the V3X board as an independent record channel.
 See section "About Extended Configurations" on page 51.

 When the option 'mix on one channel' is activated on a play channel (Channels tab, page 7), the secondary link of the codec module (J3 on V3X board) of the play channel is used to play transition effects.